 “We’re preparing our students to be ready for the workforce,” said Guy Jones, AISD fleet manager and the architect of this new partnership, along with Jamal Harvey, automotive technology teacher at the CTC.

-The CTC, which opened in 2017 and was funded by the 2014 Bond program, houses a state-of-the-art automotive shop and educational space.
+The CTC, which opened in 2017 and was funded by the 2014 Bond program, houses a state-of-the-art automotive shop and educational space with equipment provided by the Moritz Automotive Dealerships.
 Upper classmen from all AISD high schools travel to the CTC for automotive classes.

 Mastering preventative maintenance is crucial for the students, as that’s what will qualify them for their first jobs.
 And the chance to perform PMs on a large number of vehicles – especially vehicles that are operational and belong to a client – is exceptional.